Application Process to Join S.O.S.

 - Mandatory Training is held in January and during the Spring.

 Our application period is now CLOSED.
-Application deadline was Friday, October 25, 2019 at 5:00pm.
+Application deadline is typically at the end of October.
+Check back Fall semester.

 Training is critical and thus, if an applicant cannot commit to all training sessions, she or he cannot be accepted as an S.O.S. member.